shaneholloman/uvi/PUBLISHING.md

 ### Prerequisites

 - You must have write access to the GitHub repository
-- PyPI project must have trusted publishing configured for this repository
+- PyPI project must have trusted publishing configured for this repository or a PYPI_API_TOKEN secret configured
 - All code changes must be committed and pushed to the main branch

+#### Setting Up Trusted Publishing (Recommended)

+For maximum security, you can set up trusted publishing in PyPI:

+1. Go to your PyPI project: <https://pypi.org/project/uvi/>
+2. Navigate to "Manage" > "Publishing"
+3. Add a new publisher:
+   - Select "GitHub Actions"
+   - Enter repository name: `shaneholloman/uvi`
+   - Set workflow name: `release.yml`
+   - Choose environment: leave blank for regular repos

+#### Alternative: GitHub Secret for PyPI Token

+A PYPI_API_TOKEN secret has been added to the repository as a fallback mechanism:

+1. The token is stored securely in GitHub repository secrets
+2. It will only be used if trusted publishing fails
+3. No need to add or modify this token unless it expires

 ### Steps to Publish a New Release